fx2301/gtfobinsenum/README.md

 # Overview

-Bash script that enumerates which GTFOBins are available.
+A 7k bash script that enumerates which GTFOBins are available.

 # Usage